benvillalobos/msbuildism/the-packaging-project/README.md

 ```

 ## 2. Building Your Projects
-In an ideal world, you build your packaging project and it "just handles everything."
+In an ideal world, your packaging project should "just handle everything."
 That means building your packaging project should cause your other projects to build.
 We do this through `ProjectReference` items.

-1. Create a `ProjectReference` item that references each project you want to build.
-This is enough to trigger builds for each project you reference.
+1. Create a `ProjectReference` item for each project you want to build.
+This is enough to trigger builds for each project.
 ```xml
     <!-- Note we don't include `ClassLib` here.
 That's because `ConsoleApp` already has a `ProjectReference` to it.
 ClassLib
          will be built automatically through ConsoleApp's build process.-->